-C. What is the National Priorities List (NPL)?
+C. What Is the National Priorities List (NPL)?

 The NPL is a list of national priorities among the known or threatened releases of hazardous substances, pollutants, or contaminants throughout the United States.
 The list, which is appendix B of the NCP (40 CFR part 300), was required under section 105(a)(8)(B) of CERCLA, as amended by SARA.
 Section 105(a)(8)(B) defines the NPL as a list of "releases" and the highest priority "facilities" and requires that the NPL be revised at least annually.
 The NPL is intended primarily to guide EPA in determining which sites warrant further investigation to assess the nature and extent of public health and environmental risks associated with a release of hazardous substances.
 The NPL is only of limited significance, however, as it does not assign liability to any party or to the owner of any specific property.
-Neither does placing a site on the NPL mean that any remedial or removal action necessarily need be taken section").
-With respect to sites in the Federal Facilities section, these sites are generally being addressed by other Federal agencies.
+Neither does placing a site on the NPL mean that any remedial or removal action necessarily need be taken.

+For purposes of listing, the NPL includes two sections, one of sites that are generally evaluated and cleaned up by EPA (the "General Superfund Section"), and one of sites that are owned or operated by other Federal agencies (the "Federal Facilities Section").
+With respect to sites in the Federal Facilities Section, these sites are generally being addressed by other Federal agencies.
 Under Executive Order 12580 (52 FR 2923, January 29, 1987) and CERCLA section 120, each Federal agency is responsible for carrying out most response actions at facilities under its own jurisdiction, custody, or control, although EPA is responsible for preparing an HRS score and determining whether the facility is placed on the NPL.
-EPA generally is not the lead agency at Federal Facilities section sites, and its role at such sites is accordingly less extensive than at other sites.
+EPA generally is not the lead agency at Federal Facilities Section sites, and its role at such sites is accordingly less extensive than at other sites.